USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

 \subsubsection{Training and Testing Configurations of Evaluative Learned Video Compression Schemes}

-For training, these learned video compression models are mainly optimized by mean squared error (\textit{MSE}) or multi-scale structural similarity index measure (\textit{MS-SSIM}), and the \textit{Viemo-90k}\cite{xue2019video} is used as the training set.
+For training, these learned video compression models are mainly optimized by \textit{MSE} or \textit{MS-SSIM}, and the \textit{Viemo-90k}\cite{xue2019video} is used as the training dataset.
 For the testing of USTC-TD, the officially released models of these schemes are used.
 For the testing of the variable-rate model, the bitrate points are aligned to that of the traditional codec.
 For the testing of other models, we directly use the released model.
-For the different source formats of these testing datasets, we convert them from YUV444 to the RGB\,/\,YUV420 color space as the input of different learned video codecs by using the BT.709 conversion standard (adopted in JPEG AI\cite{alshina2022ahg})\,/\,\textit{ffmpeg} \cite{FFMPEG} tool.
+For the different formats of these testing datasets, we convert them to the RGB color space as the input of different learned video codecs by using the default \textit{ffmpeg} tool (BT.601), the conversion step is aligned to the setting mentioned in \textit{DCVC-DC}\cite{li2023neural}.